macroquest/docs/documentation/help-compiling.md

   unsure\), then it's worth downloading the source again and just compiling MQ2 to see if you can narrow down the

   problem.
-Follow the directions in [MacroQuest2:Compiling](macroquest-compiling.md) and compile a fresh MQ2
+Follow the directions in [Building MacroQuest](../main/building.md) and compile a fresh MQ2

   with no plugins.